McShare/xenforo-markdown/README.md

 - Prism

-The highlighting ability is provided by [Prism](https://prismjs.com) and it is not optional.
+The highlighting ability is provided by [Prism](https://prismjs.com).
 Please make sure Prism is loaded before `xenforo-markdown`.

 ## Usage